 Actual facts showing harm

 The defamatory words alone are no longer sufficient to prove the defamation.
 There must be actual facts relating to an impact or likely impact.

 - size and type of the audience of the publication (i.e. the more people the publication reaches, then the more likely there will be an impact);

 - quality of the publication (i.e. if it comes from a reputable source it is likely more damaging);

 - nature of the persons existing reputation (i.e. are they well known; do they have a strong positive reputation built over many years); and

 - impact on the persons sense of wellbeing and mental health.

-Under the new laws, this issue can be determined at an early stage well before trial.
-If the claimant is unable to show serious harm then the case is thrown out.
+Under the new laws, we can determine this issue at an early stage well before trial.
+If the claimant is unable to show serious harm then the judge will throw out the case.

 If Denzel can’t prove serious harm through witnesses or facts, then he might have problems as only three people “liked” the post and it was on Ayesha’s private Facebook page.